irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 cases, and settings (configuration), and it can be very hard to keep track of this.
 The purpose of this section is meant to summarize this information.

-NOTE: This section is very incomplete, but is intended to be amended over time.
+NOTE: This section might not be complete, but is intended to become so over
+      time.
-NOTE: bicas.const contains hard-coded constants describing some of this
+NOTE: bicas.const.qrc contains hard-coded constants describing some of this
       behaviour.
-The NSO table is sometimes used for determining when certain conditions apply.
+The NSO table is also used for determining when some of these conditions apply.